RedCubeDev-ByteSpace/ReCTJson/README.md

 ```js
 jsonObject->GetLength()
 ```

-To get data out of JsonLists you can use these functions:
+If it's a JsonList you'd cast it to said type and use the following functions:
 ```js
 jsonLst->GetBool(index int)   bool
 jsonLst->GetInt(index int)    int